cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/local/_index.md

 ### Deploy and Install

-Once the blueprint is uploaded, it will be displayed in the Blueprints widget. to deploy the blueprint, click the **Deploy** button next to the blueprint you wish to deploy.
+Once the blueprint is uploaded, it will be displayed in the Blueprints widget.
+To deploy the blueprint, click the **Deploy** button next to the blueprint you wish to deploy.
 Specify the deployment name and click **Install**:

 ![Create a deployment]( /images/trial_getting_started/first_service/local/create_deployment.png )